coderefinery/train-the-trainer/_episodes/06-lessons.md

    certain learning goal and misconception.
 6. Write just enough material to get from one exercise to the other.

+When designing exercises, consider that some participants will get stuck and may want to re-join at a later exercise.
+In other words it is nice if exercises build up on each other but not at the cost that if participants get stuck at exercise 2, they will not be able to do exercises 3 to N.

 In this episode, we first go over a process of reviewing existing lessons (that's easier and is done more often).
 Then, the process of creating new lessons.